 David Rodriguez, the Director of Information Technology at Kiona-Benton City School District, was tasked with finding a security system and solution.

 Although the system at the high school was operative, the legacy technology still prevented the Kiona-Benton City School District from having complete confidence in its campus surveillance and hindered its ability to take proactive security measures.
 When it came to getting a functional security solution into the middle/elementary school, David knew that using the same type of system that the high school had in place wasn’t feasible because the entire system would likely need to be replaced in a few years.
-He says, “It didn’t make sense to ‘solve the problem’ [of putting up the cameras in the elementary school] by replicating a dated solution and infrastructure.”
+He says, “It didn’t make sense to ‘solve the problem’ by replicating a dated solution and infrastructure.”

 Limited Team Bandwidth and Resources

 David and his small team were short on time and resources.
 Many solutions required significant upfront costs, of both time and capital, in order to install and regularly maintain the new systems.
 He acknowledges, “We’re a team of two.
 So, we had to ask ourselves what could we afford and logistically own.”
 With just two people on the team at the time, David wanted to be sensitive to their limitations to install the new solution, but also acknowledge the challenges that would be encountered with maintenance in the future.

 “There were several grey areas and blind spots that we couldn’t actively monitor because our NVR made deploying cameras in those locations impossible.”

 The Kiona-Benton City School District didn’t have the infrastructure in place to support full coverage on school campuses.
 The system was previously run with an NVR, but the central location of the NVR limited the locations in which cameras could be deployed.